Hierarchical Chain-of-Thought: Enhancing LLM Reasoning Performance and Efficiency: Related Work

 \subsection{Structured LLM Reasoning}

-Several approaches introduce structure into LLM reasoning.
-Least-to-Most prompting \citep{zhou2022least} decomposes problems into incremental subproblems, but requires manual, task-specific exemplar design.
-Plan-and-Solve \citep{wang2023plan} improves zero-shot CoT by separating planning from execution, but its single upfront plan provides weak step-level constraints, leading to plan–execution drift, missing steps, and inconsistent reasoning.
-Other methods extend CoT to more flexible structures.
-Tree-of-Thoughts \citep{yao2023tree} and Graph-of-Thoughts \citep{besta2024graph} organize reasoning as trees or graphs to allow branching and backtracking, while MPPA \citep{xiong2025enhancing} aggregates multiple candidate plans during inference.
+Recent work has explored ways of introducing structure into LLM reasoning.
+One line of research focuses on decomposing complex problems into smaller, more manageable components.
+Least-to-Most prompting \cite{zhou2022least} breaks a problem into a sequence of simpler subproblems, which are solved incrementally using previously derived results.
+However, this method requires two stages of manual prompting and mandates task-specific exemplar design for both stages.
+Plan-and-Solve Prompting \citep{wang2023plan} improves zero-shot CoT by first planning task decomposition and then solving subtasks step-by-step.
+However, this method relies on a single upfront plan with weak step-level constraints, which can lead to plan–execution drift, missing steps, and inconsistent reasoning.

+Another direction extends the linear reasoning process of CoT to more flexible structures.
+Tree-of-Thoughts (ToT) \cite{yao2023tree} and Graph-of-Thoughts (GoT) \cite{besta2024graph} organize reasoning as trees or directed graphs, allowing for branching, backtracking, and aggregation of intermediate results.
+Similarly, Layer-of-Thoughts (LoT) \citep{fungwacharakorn2024layer} introduces a layered reasoning process in which candidate solutions are progressively filtered and refined.
+Multi-Path Plan Aggregation (MPPA) \citep{xiong2025enhancing} improves long CoT reasoning by generating and aggregating multiple candidate plans during inference.

 From a reinforcement learning perspective \citep{huang2024context}, REMA \citep{wan2025rema} and GLIDER \citep{hu2025divide} use hierarchical multi-agent systems with a high-level planner and low-level executor trained jointly to improve performance.
+In-context Decision Transformer (IDT) \citep{huang2024context} adopts a hierarchical in-context RL framework that generates high-level decisions to guide low-level actions and learns to infer these decisions from behavior.
 ReasonFlux \citep{yang2025reasonflux} builds on hiearchical RL and extracts reusable reasoning templates.

 However, all these approaches introduce significant overhead through search procedures, multiple inference passes, or additional agents, and offer limited interpretability over individual reasoning steps.
 Hi-CoT takes a different path where a single reasoning trajectory with no additional agents or search, enforcing hierarchical organization through a simple alternating instruction–execution structure.
-Unlike Plan-and-Solve, it applies step-level constraints continuously, preventing drift and yielding interpretable, auditable reasoning traces.
+Unlike Plan-and-Solve \citep{wang2023plan}, it applies step-level constraints continuously, preventing drift and yielding interpretable, auditable reasoning traces.